-The Conveyor & Sortation Systems (CSS) members are the Industry’s leading providers of conveyors and sortation systems.
+The Conveyor & Sortation Systems (CSS) members are the Industry’s leading providers of conveyors and sortation systems which also includes Vertical Reciprocating Conveyers (VRCs).
 They design, fabricate and install conveyor and sortation systems worldwide and in virtually every major manufacturing and distribution sector.
 CSS prepares and distributes educational and promotional materials regarding the proper application and benefits of conveyor and sortation system solutions.

 Mission: To promote the market growth and effective use of conveyor and sortation systems in manufacturing, warehousing, distribution and other key markets.